|Luxury Rating:||2.7 / 5|

 American Express Customer Service Ratings

-Other Notable Features: Free airport lounge access, $200 airline fee credit, $100 Global Entry or $85 TSA Precheck credit, no foreign transaction fees (See rates and fees), $200 Uber credit, $100 hotel credit, Hilton Honors gold status, complimentary Eats Pass from Uber, platinum concierge service, car rental insurance, car rental perks and discounts, luxury hotel perks and discounts, exclusive events and services, travel protections, purchase protections, $100 Sake Fifth Avenue credit
+Other Notable Features: Free airport lounge access, $100 Global Entry or $85 TSA Precheck credit, no foreign transaction fees (See rates and fees), $200 Uber credit, $100 hotel credit, Hilton Honors gold status, complimentary Eats Pass from Uber, platinum concierge service, car rental insurance, car rental perks and discounts, luxury hotel perks and discounts, exclusive events and services, travel protections, purchase protections, $100 Sake Fifth Avenue credit

 With a $550 annual fee, the Amex Platinum card is one of the most expensive rewards cards available.
 However, it comes with a bevy of luxury travel benefits that place it among the most valuable for frequent travelers.
+Indeed, the Amex Platinum is one of the most popular American Express credit cards and is one of the best travel credit cards on the market thanks to these perks.

 In addition to the card’s flat point bonus, you’ll enjoy an elevated rewards rate at U.S. gas stations and U.S. supermarkets during your first six months as a cardholder.
 You’ll earn 10 points per dollar on eligible purchases at U.S. gas stations and U.S. supermarkets (on up to $15,000 in combined purchases) in your first six months of card membership – a full 9 points per dollar more than you’d typically earn on these purchases.